lthms/soap.coffee-lthms/site/posts/AlgebraicDatatypes.md

 ### `sum`{.coq} Is Associative

-The associativity of `sum`{.coq} is straightforward to prove, and should not pose a particular challenge to perspective readers[^joke].
+The associativity of `sum`{.coq} is straightforward to prove, and should not pose a particular challenge to prospective readers[^joke].

-[^joke]: If we assume that this article is well-written, that is.
+[^joke]: If we assume that this article is well written, that is.

 ```coq
 Lemma sum_assoc {α β γ} : α + β + γ == α + (β + γ).